yombo/yombo-gateway/docs/source/prepare-operating-system/debian.rst

   #sudo apt-get update

   # Install most of the needed items.
-  sudo apt-get install python python-twisted python-twisted-words python-twisted-web python-twisted-mail gnupg2 python-pip rng-tools python-dev python-wokkel
+  sudo apt-get install python python-twisted python-twisted-words python-twisted-web python-twisted-mail gnupg2 python-pip rng-tools python-dev python-wokkel python-dev build-essential

   # gnupg is used for signing and encryption. pyephem is used for sunset/sunrise times.
   sudo pip install python-gnupg pyephem